-Daniel Defense separately moves to dismiss Plaintiffs' claim for negligence per se, arguing that it "fails as a matter of law."
+Daniel Defense separately moves to dismiss Plaintiffs' claim for negligence per se, which is unquestionably exempted from PLCAA's protection.
+See supra Section I. Daniel Defense argues that the claim "fails as a matter of law."
 Def.
-Br. at 30.
+Br. at 29.
 The company's arguments turn on the questions of whether the FTC Act can create a standard of conduct under Texas tort law, and whether the statute was intended to reach Daniel Defense's misconduct and Plaintiffs' injuries-both questions that should be answered in the affirmative.